The Student Organization Code of Conduct

 Although students and organizations who make good faith reports will not be subject to formal conduct allegations, students and organizations may be required to meet with an administrator to discuss the incident and complete educational or developmental requirements.
 Additionally, information about policy violations covered by the amnesty policy will be considered during the sanctioning phase of any future conduct cases to ensure informed decision-making.

 This policy is not intended to excuse repeated problematic behaviors.
 Therefore, incidents that would otherwise be covered by the amnesty policy may result in formal conduct allegations at the discretion of the Student Development staff.

-In certain circumstances, the appropriate office staff may impose restrictions on an RSO up to and including interim suspension of all RSO activities prior to the final outcome of a case.
-Interim action may be imposed to ensure the safety and well-being of the members of the College community and to preserve the safety of College property and to ensure normal operation of the College if the RSO poses a threat of disruption.
-Interim actions may be added, amended, or removed at any time at the discretion of the College.
+In certain circumstances, restrictions may be imposed on an RSO up to and including interim suspension of all RSO activities prior to the final outcome of a case.
+Interim action may be imposed to ensure the safety and well-being of the members of the University community and to preserve the safety of University property and to ensure normal operation of the University if the RSO poses a threat of disruption.
+Interim actions may be added, amended, or removed at any time at the discretion of the University.

 Upon notice of a potential violation, the appropriate staff will determine which resolution option will be employed to address the situation.
 Violations that typically result in each resolution option are listed in the table below:

-It is important to note, however, that the determination in any given case is at the discretion of the College and will include consideration of the following factors:
+It is important to note, however, that the determination in any given case is at the discretion of the University and will include consideration of the following factors:

 - the severity of the alleged violations

 - the risk of harm to others

 Once a determination has been made to proceed with one of the three resolution options, the University may, at any time, determine that a case should be moved to a different resolution option.